AmericanRedCross/osm-stats/documentation/API.md

 ```
 ### /hashtags/{hashtag-name}/map endpoint
 The `/hashtags/{hashtag-name}/map` endpoint returns a GeoJSON feature collection of the past 100 edits made for a given hashtag.

+### /calendar
+Used to proxy google calendar iCal endpoints to the frontend